behu-kea/third-semester/topics/javascript/frontend-structure.md

 The last thing that might look a bit weird is the `renderMain().then(router.updatePageLinks);`.
 That is because if we render links in our application, then we have to call the `router.updatePageLinks` method!!

-This method is called
+So what happens here is that calling `renderMain` will return a promise that resolves after the DOM has been updated.
+This can be used to update the links after the DOM has been rendered.
+Calling `router.updatePageLinks` could also have been done in the `main.js` file after this line `content.innerHTML = mainHtml;`